-In 2020, the new Cultural Resource Advisor (female) was hired in March and has worked in conjunction with the Cultural Resource Advisor (male) and the Tribal Court/Specialty Programs to promote and provide traditions and cultural teachings to enhance the delivery of service.
+In 2021, the Cultural Resource Advisors worked with the Tribal Court/Specialty Programs to promote and provide traditions and cultural teachings to enhance the delivery of services by the Tribal Court.

-Her role is to bring balance & serve as a bridge between the Specialty Courts and cultural resources within the LTBB community and provide guidance derived from the traditions and teachings of the community.
+The Court has one female and one male Cultural Resource Advisor.
+The Cultural Resource Advisors' role is to serve as a bridge between the Specialty Courts and cultural resources within the LTBB community.
+The Cultural Resource Advisors provide balance and guidance to the clients and the Court.
+This guidance is derived from the traditions and teachings of the community and Odawa culture.